 While unit prices are generally fixed, we provide variable consideration for certain of our customers, typically in the form of promotional incentives at the time of sale.
-We utilize the most likely amount consistently to estimate the effect of uncertainty on the amount of variable consideration to which we would be entitled.
-The most likely amount method considers the single most likely amount from a range of possible consideration amounts.
-The most likely amounts are based upon the contractual terms of the incentives and historical experience with each customer.
+Depending on the different facts and circumstances, we utilize either the most likely amount or the expected value methods to estimate the effect of uncertainty on the amount of variable consideration to which we would be entitled.
+The most likely amount method considers the single most likely amount from a range of possible consideration amounts, while the expected value method is the sum of the probability-weighted amounts in a range of possible consideration amounts.
+Both methods are based upon the contractual terms of the incentives and historical experience with each customer.
 We record estimates for cash discounts, promotional rebates, and other promotional allowances in the period the related revenue is recognized ("Customer Credits").
-The provision for Customer Credits is recorded as a reduction from gross sales and reserves for Customer Credits are presented within accrued sales incentives on the Consolidated Balance Sheet.
+The provision for Customer Credits is recorded as a reduction from gross sales and reserves for Customer Credits are presented within Accrued sales incentives on the Consolidated Balance Sheet.
 Actual Customer Credits have not differed materially from estimated amounts for each period presented.
 Amounts billed to customers for shipping and handling are included in net sales and costs associated with shipping and handling are included in cost of sales.
 We have concluded that our estimates of variable consideration are not constrained according to the definition within the standard.
 Additionally, the Company applies the practical expedient in ASC paragraph 606-10-25-18B and accounts for shipping and handling activities that occur after the customer has obtained control of a good as a fulfillment activity, rather than a separate performance obligation.

 With the adoption of ASC Topic 606, we reclassified certain amounts related to variable consideration.
 Under ASC Topic 606, we are required to present a refund liability and a return asset within the Consolidated Balance Sheet, whereas in periods prior to adoption, we presented the estimated margin impact of expected returns as a contra-asset within accounts receivable.
 The changes in the refund liability are reported in net sales, and the changes in the return asset are reported in cost of sales in the Consolidated Statements of Operations and Comprehensive (Loss) Income.
-As a result, the balance sheet presentation was adjusted beginning in Fiscal 2019.
-See Note 14 for return asset and refund liability balances as of February 28, 2019.
+See Note 14 for return asset and refund liability balances as of February 29, 2020 and February 28, 2019.